 \subsection{Galaxy masses}

 The $\rm M_{BH}-M_{*}$ relation is of particular interest due to recent JWST observations of many black holes which appear over-massive compared to their host galaxies \citep{Pacucci_2023}.
 We compare our LRD sample with two samples of similar galaxies from JWST observations; first, a sample of galaxies with over-massive black holes, many of which reside in LRDs, aggregated in \citet{Pacucci_Loeb_2024} (over-massive BH sample; shown in purple in Figure \ref{fig:Mbh_Mstar}), and second, a sample from \citet{Ananna_2024} (X-ray sample; shown in blue) which proposes upper bounds on the black hole mass based on the X-ray non-detection of LRDs.
-While these two samples are not fitting the exact same galaxies, they illustrate how disparate the proposed stellar and black hole masses for galaxies with similar properties can be, depending on the observational features that are prioritized, and the models used during fitting.
+While these two samples are not fitting the exact same sources, they illustrate how disparate the proposed stellar and black hole masses for galaxies with similar properties can be, depending on the observational features that are prioritized, and the models used during fitting.
+This is further supported by the potential for bias in host stellar mass fits found by \citet{Berger_2025}.
 The dataset compiled in \citet{Pacucci_Loeb_2024} suggests over-massive black holes, most of which cannot be reproduced in \astrid , are present in the LRD population.
 The dataset from \citet{Ananna_2024} has generally lower black holes masses, and supports star-dominated, or hybrid star+AGN LRDs.